peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note22>(22)</sup> Here, the unique number and fixed identifier together serve as a _domain separation tag_ (see, e.g., the work-in-progress document "draft-irtf-cfrg-hash-to-curve").</small>

-<small><sup id=Note23>(23)</sup> Note that in general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_; see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+<small><sup id=Note23>(23)</sup> Note that in general, hash functions carry the risk that two processes will end up with the same PRNG seed, but this risk decreases the more seeds the PRNG admits (a _collision risk_; see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 M. O'Neill (in "Developing a seed_seq Alternative", Apr.
 30, 2015) developed hash functions (`seed_seq_fe`) that are designed to avoid collisions if possible, and otherwise to reduce collision bias.
 For example, if the PRNG admits up to 128-bit seeds, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.</small>

 <small><sup id=Note24>(24)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>